wshekrota/egopipe/README.md

 ---

-## installation
+## installation and or testing the pipe

 ---

+Clone the repo down and make changes to the transform stage 'yourpipecode'.
+Compile it and start the setup process by copying the mentioned files to the logstash directory.
+If you need simple testing deployment consider using containers.
+I have sample Dockerfiles in my egopipe_containers repo on my github account.
+These will build a cache for you so you can restart containers at will.
+Remember stopping and starting again destroys the existing index(s).

 The egopipe install directory is /etc/logstash/conf.d.
 But we have to put the non pipe files out of logstash reach creating an ego sub directory there.
-After compiling the binary which allows you to add go code in filter section, place it here.(in ego) Along with it will reside egopipe.conf which is json.
-Note the hostnames here assume you followed the elastic documentation in naming the hosts etc.
+After compiling the binary which allows you to add go code in filter section, place it here.(in ego) Along with it will reside egopipe.cfg which is json.
+Note the hostnames here assume you followed the elastic documentation in naming the hosts etc. Or you can use ip addresses, especially if configuring it insecure or no ssl.
+The pipeline.conf file is just a stripped down logstash pipe that inputs and calls pipe to launch my code.

 ```

-Content example for egopipe.conf
+Content example for egopipe.cfg

 { "Target": "https://node-1.elastic.test.com:9200","User":"elastic","Password":"pw" }